pandas-dev/pandas/doc/source/user_guide/dsintro.rst

 Series is ndarray-like
 ~~~~~~~~~~~~~~~~~~~~~~

-:class:`Series` acts very similarly to a ``ndarray`` and is a valid argument to most NumPy functions.
+:class:`Series` acts very similarly to a :class:`numpy.ndarray` and is a valid argument to most NumPy functions.
 However, operations such as slicing will also slice the index.

 .. ipython:: python